A Brief History of Veterans Day (borrowed from “Military.com”)

 Veterans Day continues to be observed on November 11, regardless of what day of the week on which it falls.
 The restoration of the observance of Veterans Day to November 11 not only preserves the historical significance of the date, but helps focus attention on the important purpose of Veterans Day: A celebration to honor America's veterans for their patriotism, love of country, and willingness to serve and sacrifice for the common good.

-Today, on Veterans Day, I want to acknowledge, honor and thank all who have served and are currently serving in the Armed Forces.
+Today, on Veterans Day, I wish to acknowledge, honor and thank all who have served and are currently serving in the Armed Forces.

 My father, George Kamienowski (Army Air Corps) served in the Pacific during WWII.